owensweet/owensweet/README.md

 # Owen Sweet

-Building software since 2023.
+Building software and managing systems for 3 years.
 I've worked with teams at startups and BCIT to ship production apps and backend systems in the lower mainland.

 ## What I've contributed to